 The NPPF sets out a Sequential Test to steer new development to areas with the lowest probability of flooding.
-This is initially based on the Flood Map for Planning (Rivers and Sea), as provided by the Environment Agency, but should be refined by the SFRA to take into account the probability of flooding, other sources of flooding and the impact of climate change.
+Prior to updates to the NPPF in July 2021, only consideration of river and sea flood risk was required when applying the Sequential Test.
+This was initially based on the Flood Map for Planning (Rivers and Sea), as provided by the Environment Agency, but as best practice should have been refined by the SFRA to take into account the probability of flooding, other sources of flooding and the impact of climate change.
+Following publication of the revised NPPF in July 2021, the Sequential Test was amended to consider flood risk from any source'

 The Flood Map for Planning (Rivers and Sea) is made up of a suite of map layers, including Flood Zone 2 and 3, Defences, Areas Benefiting from Defences, and Flood Storage Areas.
-There is no distinction in the Flood Map for Planning between Flood Zone 3b, known as the Functional Floodplain and represented by a 1 in 20-year flood extent, and Flood Zone 3a, the 1 in 100-year flood extent.
+There is no distinction in the Flood Map for Planning between Flood Zone 3b, known as the 'functional floodplain' and represented by a 1 in 20-year flood extent, and Flood Zone 3a, the 1 in 100-year flood extent.
 Further details of how Flood Zone 3b is defined are provided in Section 3.2.3.
+Following update to the PPG in August 2022, the definition of the functional floodplain (Flood Zone 3b) has been amended to include land with a 1 in 30-year of greater risk of flooding, and land which is designed to flood in more extreme events (such as a flood attenuation scheme).